 A second later, an outraged man came out of the house yelling at us and screaming “you trying to splode me?”
 He then darted back into his house and came out a couple of seconds later.
 This time he was yelling at us while waving a hatchet high over his head.

 Then the man became furious and started climbing the hill toward us, hatchet in hand.

 Our so-called friend quickly turned and ran away.
 A second later, my brother Tom ran away, leaving me to fend for myself.

 As the Ogre made his way up the hill, I was scared, but I hadn't thrown any rocks, so surely he wasn't after me.

 But as the Ogre got closer, I could see that his eyes were red with anger and that puffs of pale green smoke were spewing from his flared nostrils.

-But that morning I had put on my dad's work boots and they were much to big for me.
-As a result, I was not able to run very well or very fast.
+But that morning I had put on my dad's work boots.
+They were too big for me.
+As a result, I was unable to run very well or very fast.